You will study three core modules:

 Visiting the Shakespeare Institute

 We welcome prospective students to visit the Shakespeare Institute.
-We usually arrange visits to coincide with two of our weekly Thursday seminar series a term which gives you a good opportunity to experience the Shakespeare Institute and to meet our staff and students.
+We usually arrange open afternoons to coincide with two of our weekly Thursday seminar series a term which gives you a good opportunity to experience the Shakespeare Institute and to meet our staff and students.
+If you would like to visit us at another time, please contact us.

 You will study the following core modules: